10 Reasons Why EarthShips Are F!#%ing Awesome

 8) Cheap

 Earthships are exorbitantly cheaper than conventional houses.
-The most basic Earthships cost as little as $7000 (The Simple Survival model) with the most glamorous models costing $70,000 and up, depending on how flashy you want to be with your decorating.
+If you built it yourself, the most basic Earthships cost as little as $20,000 (Simple Survival model) with the more glamorous model which you’re seeing here, the 2-Bedroom Global Model, costs $70,000 and up, depending on how flashy you want to be with your decorating.

 With these cost options, Earthships can fit the needs of everyone — from the least privileged to the most worldly.